Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-✓ Medically reviewed March 2026
+✓ Medically reviewed May 14, 2026

-The Numbers
+The numbers

-Common but Not Normal
+Common but not normal

 There’s an important distinction between “common” and “normal.”
 Just because a condition is widespread doesn’t mean you should accept it.
 Urinary incontinence is a medical condition with effective treatments, not an inevitable consequence of being a woman or getting older.